 If we had to choose one place that was our favorite, it was the local Hofbrauhaus a few blocks away from our hotel.

 The food was excellent (the bratwurst were amazing), the drinks were great and the service we received by the staff was fantastic.
+The bartender above was more than happy to have his photo take with the Leica MP240 and Summicron 35mm.
 We’ll definitely come back when the weather gets warmer because I believe this place is a hot watering hole during the warmer months.

 Before ending our weekend, we had to stop by a coffee shop that was referred on @walkwithlocals during their last Photowalk last month in January.
 While the location they mentioned was in downtown DC, I remember them mentioning that they had another shop in Old Town Alexandria.
 Since we were in the area about to head home after a relaxing weekend, we wanted to end the day with with some coffee and food.